tXiao95/thsiao/README.md

 ## MATLAB gallery of test matrices
 Bringing the [MATLAB gallery of test matrices](https://www.mathworks.com/help/matlab/ref/gallery.html) into R. For testing numerical methods.

-## SGE cluster tools
+## Numeric tools
-Tools for easier profiling, monitoring, and manipulating of SGE cluster jobs from R.
+`derivativeTest` - method to test derivatives based on Taylor's Theorem `plotPseudospectra` - plots pseudospectrum of a given matrix `A`